 Click below to sign and acknowledge TPI’s Quality Statement Supplier Quality Requirements.
 If you would like to review prior to signing, please read below.

 1. Scope of Responsibility & Authority

-This document defines the Quality work scope to be performed by vendors, suppliers and sub-contractors (each referred to herein as “Supplier”).
+This document defines the Quality work scope to be performed by vendors, suppliers and sub-contractors (each referred to herein as “Supplier”) for TPI Composites, Inc. (“TPI”).
 Supplier is responsible for the Scope of Work described in a Supply Agreement, Statement of Work and/or Purchase Order, and any decisions necessary to complete its scope.
-Supplier shall meet specifications, prints and technical requirements that are communicated by TPI (“TPI Requirements”), and the standards of care, skill, safety and diligence as are generally applied or utilized by experienced and prudent industry professionals (collectively, “Requirements”).
+Supplier shall meet specifications, prints and technical requirements that are communicated by TPI and the requirements included in the TPI Documents listed below in Section 2 (“TPI Requirements”), and the standards of care, skill, safety and diligence as are generally applied or utilized by experienced and prudent industry professionals (collectively, “Requirements”).
 Additionally, Supplier is required to ensure any sub-tier supplier or subcontractor meets all Requirements, and Supplier is responsible for all work performed by any sub-tier supplier or subcontractor.

 The Supplier Quality Requirements document is maintained by TPI.
 Minor changes and updates to procedures, not effecting quality plan, will necessitate a revision.

 2.1 TPI Documents